nushell/nushell.github.io/book/types_of_data.md

 ╰───┴──────┴───────╯
 ```

-Accessing records' data is similar to JavaScript:
+Accessing records' data is done by placing a `.` before a string, which is usually a bare string:
 ```sh
 > {x:12 y:4}.x
 12
 ```
-However, if a record has a key name that can't be expressed as a bare string, you'll need to use more explicit string syntax, like so:
+However, if a record has a key name that can't be expressed as a bare string, or resembles an integer (see lists, below), you'll need to use more explicit string syntax, like so:
 ```sh
 > {"1":true " ":false}." "
 false